I’m Kirsten and welcome to my little corner of the internet. I’m a part-time blogger and full-time accounting graduate

-I love connecting with other creatives, so please feel free to reach out!
+I love connecting with other creatives, so please don’t hesistate to reach out!

 About the Blog

 The Wandering Brunette came about after hours of rebranding my former hobby blog with a title that I don’t care to reminisce on.
-I started this blog in the summer of 2015, right before I stepped on a place that left the country for 6 months.
+I started this blog in the summer of 2015, right before I stepped on a plane that left the country for 6 months.
 The name came naturally, not even from the idea that I spend all of my spare time traveling; the name stemmed from the fact that I can’t seem to put roots down in one place.
-I’ve lived my short 21 years in several different cities ( Sacramento, Reno, Redlands, and Los Angeles to name just a few) and had the privilege of being able to see a few far corners of the world.
-However, I can’t spend all of my time pursuing my passion of travel as a full-time student and that’s where my other hobbies come in: food and fashion.
+However, I can’t spend all of my time pursuing my passion of travel, so that’s where my other hobbies come in: food and fashion.

 So what is my ultimate goal with this blog?

-I seek to provide young women with a limitless source of inspiration to encourage them to chase their passions and follow their dreams.
+I seek to provide young women with a unlimited source of inspiration to encourage them to chase their passions and follow their dreams.

 Shortened, I like to emphasize that I am proving inspiration for “an affordable lifestyle for the modern woman.”
 I strive to produce the best content and content that my peers can take inspiration from.
 Nothing I cook is too difficult for those with limited kitchen experience, no outfits I put together are outrageously expensive for the average college budget, and most of the trips I take are weekend trips from my part-time job budget.

 If I encourage just one of you to try a recipe, put together a killer outfit for a job interview, or plan your next vacation, I’ve done my job.